garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Call the save method of Repository interface and manage the entity objects under ``EntityManager``.
+      - | First, call the save method of Repository interface and bring the entity object under ``EntityManager``.
-        | In the above example, save method is being called before setting the related-entity objects for entity objects.
-This is because it is necessary to generate the ID (orderId) of entities used as a part of ID of the related entities.
+        | In the above example, save method is being called before setting the related-entity objects.
+This is because it is necessary to generate the ID (orderId) of parent-entity; this ID is used as a part of ID of the related entity.
     * - | (2)
-      - | Set the related-entity objects for the parent-entity objects that are to be managed under ``EntityManager``.
+      - | Set the related-entity objects for the parent-entity object (that are to be managed under ``EntityManager``).
-        | When committing the transaction, persist operation (INSERT) for parent-entity objects is linked with the related-entity objects.
+        | When committing the transaction, persist operation (INSERT) on parent-entity object is linked with the related-entity objects.

 - Entity